Dog siting insurance will protect you or your pet sitter business should a customer have reason make a claim against your grooming business

 Unlike regular pet insurance, it’s a legal requirement in the UK to have liability insurance in place if you do indeed run a pet business.
 Employers' Liability will protect your liability for any staff or volunteers that you may employ should they be injured while at work and you are held liable.

 Public (or Third Party) Liability will provide protection should a member of the public be injured or their property is damaged by an animal that is in your care.
 There is also the option of Custodial Responsibility.
 This will help in case a is lost or injured while they are staying with you and you are held responsible.

 So, even if your business is simply just pet sitting or dog walking insurance is critical to ensure you and your business are covered and all animals in your care get the absolute best possible service.

 If you work from an actual business premises, for example you run a boarding kennel or a grooming salon, you should seriously consider specialist insurance which include cover for your premises and equipment.
 Certain pet business insurance products also include cover for pet food, stock, and even money.

-In the ever-growing market of Dog Sitting, insurance for the loss or theft of keys is rapidly becoming increasingly popular.
+In the ever-growing market of canine minding insurance for the loss or theft of keys is rapidly becoming increasingly popular.
 If you should you lose the keys to a client's property this benefit covers the cost of replacement keys and locks.